SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 First, we need to create **an application** that is going to use a database, for learning purposes we will use our **main class** with it is **main method** to send queries to the database.

-We send those queries by using JDBC **API**, which provides the connection between the application and the driver manager.
+Тhose queries can be sent by using JDBC **API**, which provides the connection between the application and the driver manager.

-The JDBC **Driver Manager** is the file that we load from the .jar file, which establishes the connection with the correct driver.
+The JDBC **Driver Manager** is the file that we load from the `.jar` file, which establishes the connection with the correct driver.

-The driver manager supports **multiple drivers** connected to different **types of databases**, where JDBC **Driver** handles the communications with the different relational databases such as Oracle, SQL Server, ODBC DC, etc.
+The driver manager supports **multiple drivers** connected to different **types of databases**, where JDBC **Driver** handles the communications with the different relational databases such as MySQL, Oracle, SQL Server, ODBC DC, etc.
 [/slide]

 [slide hideTitle]